ContainerSolutions/kubernetes-federation-demo/README.md

 # Kubernetes Federation Demo

+-
+{:toc}

 ## Requirements

-### Kubernetes command line tools
+### Install the latest Kubernetes command line tools

 Download the command line tools from [Github](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.md#client-binaries) and install them in your `$PATH` (e.g. `/usr/local/sbin`).

-### GCP project
+### Create a fresh GCP project

 Create a new project in your [Google Cloud Console](https://console.cloud.google.com/) and note down the project name.

-### GKE secret key
+### Generate a key for the GCP service account

-Generate a Google Cloud Platform secret key in JSON format and store it in this location: `$HOME/.federation-key.json`
+Generate a Google Cloud Platform secret key in JSON format and store it in this location: `$HOME/.federation-key.json`.

-### DockerHub account

-If you haven't got a DockerHub account yet, create one at [hub.docker.com](https://hub.docker.com/).
+You can generate it under *IAM & Admin* / *Service accounts*.
+Select *Create key* from the menu next to the default service account.

 ## Preparing the demo

 **WARNING:** this creates several clusters in Google Cloud Platform!
-Watch out for your billing! /!\
+Watch out for your billing!

-### Build and push the docker image for the demo application

-Adjust the variables `FED_PROJECT`, `FED_DNS_ZONE` and `IMAGE` in the `Makefile` and in `scripts/settings.source` to match your GCE project name, DNS configuration and your DockerHub account.

-Then execute: `make push`

 ### Create the clusters and deploy the demo application

 1. make sure `kubefed` and `kubectl` are in `$PATH`

+2. Adjust some variables:

+    Change `FED_PROJECT` and `FED_DNS_ZONE` in the `Makefile` and in `scripts/settings.source` to match your GCE project name and some domain name that you can control (although actually changing DNS configuration it is not required for this demo).

-2. Reserve a couple of global IP adddress
+2. Reserve two global IP adddress:

     ```
     gcloud compute addresses create kubernetes-ingress --global
     gcloud compute addresses create geoserver-admin --global
     ```
+    Note down those IPs, they are needed later.

-2. Create the clusters: (WARNING: this operation takes a long time) Change folder to `scripts`
+2. Create the clusters:

+    Change folder to `scripts`

     ```
     ./init.sh
     ```
+    **Note:** this operation takes a long time

 3. Initialise the federation: